SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 Duration: 0:10:00

 If you have access to a Solace PubSub+ broker (local Docker container, free Solace Cloud, etc.), then let's connect the Solace Source Connector to it and verify it works.
+Otherwise, skip to the next step to use an existing Solace broker.

 1. First, the default configuration files both use a Kafka Topic called "test", so create that first:
 ```